 Close the front door and lower the lid on your Glowforge

-If you need to ship your Glowforge, for example for warranty service, you’ll need all the original parts: boxes, handle locks, foam, and important orange and red bits.
-Store them safely - replacement packing materials are $249.
+If you need to ship your Glowforge (for warranty service, for example), you’ll need all the original parts: boxes, handle locks, foam, and important orange and red bits.
+Store them safely; replacement packing materials are $249.

-Use the hose provided.
-Slide the ring clamp around the hose then squeeze the two ends of the clamp together to fit the hose and clamp over the exhaust connection on the back of your Glowforge printer.
-Let go, then check to be sure the clamp is settled over the white ring around the exhaust and will not come off with a gentle tug.
+Slide the ring clamp around the silver 4-inch-diameter hose provided.
+Squeeze the two ends of the clamp together to fit the hose and clamp over the exhaust connection on the back of your Glowforge printer.
+Let go, then check that the clamp is settled over the white ring around the exhaust and will not come off with a gentle tug.

-Changing weather conditions may cause hot, cold, or humid air to enter your Glowforge that could damage it.
+Changing weather conditions may cause hot, cold, or humid air to enter your Glowforge, potentially damaging it.
 When your Glowforge is not in use, remove the hose from the vent or window, or disconnect it from your Glowforge.

 Ensure your Glowforge is off

-Make sure your Glowforge is turned off (O is depressed) and then connect the power cable.
+Make sure your Glowforge is turned off (on the rear switch, O is depressed) and then connect the power cable.

 Plug in your Glowforge

-Plug the Glowforge into a grounded wall outlet with 800 watts of power available.
+Plug the Glowforge into a grounded wall outlet with 800 watts of power.
 Make sure you connect the printer directly to a wall outlet and not a surge protector or power strip.